BitsAndGravy/BitsAndGravy/README.md

 **Skills and tools:**\
 **Technical Skills:** Proficient in Python.
 Comfortable with data visualization libraries like Matplotlib and Seaborn.
 Basic knowledge of SQL, JavaScript, HTML.
 Excited to learn R.\
-**Statistical analysis:** Comfortable with statistics/biostatistics in medicine.\
+**Statistical analysis:** Comfortable with statistics/biostatistics.\
 **Excel Wizardry:** Pivot tables and conditional formatting - I wield Excel like a sorcerer.\
-**Tools:** Jupyter Notebook and GitHub are my trusty companions.
+**Tools:** Jupyter Notebook and GitHub are my trusty companions, learning Tableau.

 **Relevant Education and Certifications:**\
-**BI Data Analytics:** Codecademy course in progress (+80% complete).\
+**BI Data Analytics:** Codecademy course in progress (96% complete).\
 **PharmD classes:** Advanced Drug Information, Biostatistics in Pharmacy and Medicine, Med Informatics, Research Design and Methodology.

 From wrangling data to crafting visualizations, I’m ready to contribute my analytical prowess to your team.
-Let’s turn data into actionable insights!
+Let’s help people make informed decisions!

 <!---
 BitsAndGravy/BitsAndGravy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.